Edgar-Donk/edgar-donk.github.io/README.md

 can easily find out the component names and their relative positions, so there is no real reason to worry or fret about trying to remember everything in detail.

-Let us compare two diferent types of button widgets, using the script /examples/01two_buttons.py found in the examples directory.
-When you run this script you will see 3 buttons, the top button is the standard tkinter, the lower two are both ttk.
+Let us compare two diferent types of button widgets, using the script /examples/01two_buttons.py - found in the examples directory.
+Running this script you will see 3 buttons, the top button is the standard tkinter, the lower two are both ttk buttons.
 All three buttons are grey but the tkinter button is paler.
 Move the cursor over all three buttons.
 The two ttk buttons lighten but the tkinter button does not react.
 Click on all three buttons, all three appear to be depressed, but the two ttk buttons show which one of the two buttons was depressed last.
 Buttons, in common with several other widgets, have what we call states, so for example when a